 |10 GHz||ATV receiver||LNB||RX||30cm dish|

-I’m only using an amplifier for 23cm.
-This is the Gemini mid-power series SSPA delivering up to 180 Watts of power.
+I’m using an amp for 2m and 23cm.
+This is the Gemini mid-power series SSPA delivering up to 500 Watts of power on 144 MHz and 180 Watts of power on 1296 MHz.
 The legal limit in the Netherlands for bands above 1 GHz is 120 Watts.
+Below 1 GHz the legal limit is 400 Watts.
 The amplifier has a sequencer build in based on the W6PQL-design.
 The LNA’s are from SHF-Elektrotechnik (2/70/23).

-I’m using an Yaesu G-1000DXC rotator.
-This is designed for a bigger HF-beam so more than enough for my VHF-and-up antenna’s.
-The rotator is mounted on the flat roof, using a tile foot antenna holder with 8 60*40cm tiles as counter pose.
+I’m using the Yaesu G-1000DXC rotator on both masts.
+This is designed for a mid-size HF-beam so more than enough for my VHF-and-up antenna’s.
+The rotator is mounted on the flat roof, using a tile foot antenna holder with 8 60*40*5 cm tiles as counterpose.
 The good thing about this rotator is the ability to turn 450°, with the blind spot to the North (the most uncommon direction from PA).
 I still have to build a rotator controller.

 For PSK, JT65, and RTTY I use a Microham Microkeyer II.
 This is also my CAT-interface to connect the transceiver to Ham Radio Deluxe v6 for logging.